ZVanoZ/webpack-concat-after-webpack-concat-plugin/examples/readme.txt

 For run example you need do next steps:

-1. Make "examples" as current directory.
+1. Set "examples" as current directory.
 $ cd examples

 2. Download dependencies for examples.
 $ npm install

 3. Build bundles items.
+$ webpack --watch --progress --display-reasons or with custom flag for display information about bundle process (show added and skipped files).
-$ webpack --profile --display-modules --display-reasons
+$ webpack --display-modules

 4. Run dev server.
 $ npm start